- International Students

 Where students from all over the world find common ground.
 Or a common porch.With students hailing everywhere from Bangladesh and Brazil to Tunisia and Turkey, there is a wonderful international presence to be found on our campus.
 The porches of the student neighborhood have a worldly feel to them, as undergraduates from 40 countries call themselves Dayton Flyers.

 And those students are treated to a welcoming environment that helps them get the most out of their time as U.S. university students.
 The University of Dayton has been named a leading university worldwide in learning, living and support services, according to the International Student Barometer, the largest survey of international student satisfaction in the world.

 The Intensive English Program prepares students to continue in an academic program at either the University of Dayton or another university of their choice.
 Through a combination of individual attention, intense English language study and immersion in the American culture, students are equipped with the skills needed to be successful in an academic program on an American campus.

 The University of Dayton Intensive English Program is an approved member of the American Association of Intensive English Programs.

 Students have the option of applying:

 - For conditional admission to both the Intensive English Program and an academic program at the University of Dayton.

 Undergraduate Admission Process for International Students

 Applying to the University of Dayton is simple.
 You can submit our Application for Undergraduate Admission and Scholarship or the Common Application.
-The paper version of the Common Application has a $50 application fee.
-This $50 fee is waived when you submit the electronic version of either application.
+There is no application fee.

 To learn more about the admission process and the documents required in order to apply for first-year or transfer admission to an undergraduate program, please select from the menu on the right.